If you’d like to listen to these with just audio, use the player below.

-Now we’re at the point in the presentation where we need to get your audience excited about the market opportunity.
-Clearly state the business pain that you’re going to tackle, connect that to a technology that can address the pain, and explain why customers will see this as an urgent need.
+Now, we’re at the point in this presentation where we need to get your audience excited about the market opportunity.
+Clearly state the business pain you’re going to tackle, connect that to a technology or idea that can address the pain, and explain why customers will see this as an urgent need.

 Make sure your audience fully understands the significance of the opportunity before you move on.
-Ideally they should literally be visualizing the unbearable nature of the pain.
-Or if they are representative of the target customer, they should confirm they are feeling the pain.
-Ideally you want people dying to hear how you address the pain before you unveil your solution.
+Ideally, they should literally be visualizing the unbearable nature of the pain.
+Or, if they’re representative of the target customer, they should confirm they’re feeling the pain.
+You want people dying to hear how you address the pain before you unveil your solution.

-People often don’t include the 3rd point around customer urgency.
+People often don’t include the third point around customer urgency.
 You could say it’s optional, but in uncertain economic times, customers often opt to do nothing by default.
 However, if the urgency is real, they will choose to act.
-On top of inertia, you’ll also be competing with many vendors vying for the same dollars and trying to capture money from an existing budget.
-As a result, customers should feel an urgent need to address their pain and make your solution a priority.
+On top of inertia, you’ll also be competing with many vendors vying for the same dollars, and trying to capture money from an existing budget.
+As a result, customers should feel an urgent need to address their pain, and make your solution a priority.

 Step 5: Value Proposition & Solution

 Be careful not to make any assumptions here that may come out of your familiarity with the opportunity.
-Instead, be explicit about what could simply not be done without the solution you are proposing and why that is so compelling.
+Instead, be explicit about what simply could not be done without the solution you are proposing, and why that’s so compelling.

-One other word of caution, many entrepreneurs, particularly technically driven thinkers, spend too long on this section of the pitch.
-Just present it and don’t try to describe every detail of the solution, no matter how proud you are of it!
+Another word of caution: many entrepreneurs, particularly technically-driven thinkers, spend too long on this section of the pitch.
+Just present it!
+Don’t try to describe every detail of the solution, no matter how proud of it you are.
 Present just enough to make the breakthrough clear.
-Then use customer and partner examples as proof points.
-And if you don’t have those yet, provide whatever market validation you have.
-(See point 7 below.)
+Then, use customer and partner examples as proof points.
+And, if you don’t have those yet, provide whatever market validation you have.
+(See Step 7 below)

 Step 6: Vision